 Another year has come and gone.
 I hadn’t planned on writing a New Year’s post, but I figured I’d better write one now during the month of January before I get knee-deep into the year.
 So, I’d like to take this opportunity to share the top 10 most popular articles of 2017 and give you a little back story into how I decided to write each one.

 Happy New Year’s (Bonne année) and Best wishes ( Meilleurs voeux)

 Another thing about blogging is it involves more than just writing.
-I don’t have a team of people working for me so I have take care of all the marketing, social media management, graphics, site design, branding, infographie and featured photo creation and so much more.
+I don’t have a team of people working for me, so I have to take care of all the marketing, social media management, graphics, site design, branding, infographics, featured photo creation, and so much more.

-Thankfully I have my family and and friends to keep me sane plus my network of online friends and groups where I commiserate with other like minded people. .
+Thankfully, I have my family and friends to keep me sane, plus my network of online friends and groups where I commiserate with other like-minded people.

 Merci and Thank you

 Kicking off this list is something I published a couple of years ago, listing 101 French terms of endearment.

 I never know for sure if a post will be well received or not, but this article has consistently been my most popular post month after month for the last year.
 I am usually on the first page of Google for several search terms like this one “French terms of endearment”.

 I guess there are a lot of people looking to learn how to whisper sweet nothings ( in French) to their honey bunny.

 I originally wanted to write an article solely about strange table manners in France but couldn’t find enough to make a whole article- the French have extremely good table manners.
 So, instead, I compiled a list of strange table manners from around the world and included one from France, which isn’t really that strange.
 Judge for yourself.